rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    Edit any file and the browser refreshes automatically.

-0. Install Bower to manage CSS and JavaScript dependencies used in this application.
-0. Install Gulp task runner.
 0. Install Ubuntu Make
 0. Use Make to install IntelliJ IDEA or Eclipse
 0. pgAdmin 3